Niklas6/Niklas6/README.md

 # Hi, I'm Niklas Knobel

-I am a mathematics researcher with a background in  PDEs, mathematical modelling, stochastic analysis, and machine learning.
+I am a researcher in Mathematics with a background in  PDEs, mathematical modelling, stochastic analysis, and machine learning.

 I completed my PhD in Mathematics at Karlsruhe Institute of Technology and am currently a Research Associate at Imperial College London.
-My academic work focuses on stability, instability, nonlinear dynamics, and perturbative methods in fluid-type equations.
+My academic work focuses on the nonlinear dynamics of plasma equations.

 ## Computational projects